Aratramba/ps-barbershop/readme.md

 ```

 ###### Functions #####
 Javascript functions can be used as well.
-If a tag matches a function, that function will be executed. `{{ fn }}`
+If a tag matches an executable function, that function will be executed. `{{ fn }}`

 ```javascript
 {